google/copybara/docs/reference.md

 <a id="list.index" aria-hidden="true"></a>
 ### list.index

 Returns the index in the list of the first item whose value is x.
 It is an error if there is no such item.
+If <code>start</code> and <code>end</code> are given, they restrict the range searched in the same manner as slicing.

 <code><a href="#int">int</a></code> <code>list.index(<a href=#list.index.x>x</a>, <a href=#list.index.start>start</a>=unbound, <a href=#list.index.end>end</a>=unbound)</code>